balundev/Mailing/README.md

 # Mailing
 HTML mailing exercise
-Exercise made for mailing after joining newsletter or creating account on website, used table,td,tr becouse emails are not adapted to other HTML formats.
+Exercise made for mailing after joining newsletter or creating account on website, used table,td,tr because emails are not adapted to other HTML formats.